ptimson/cfduncan/README.md

 https://github.com/ptimson/cfduncan/archive/2a6dcf249434158bf08444b426e33696dead9960.zip

 ###1e.
 Wait we have a bug!
-Flick between two pages - You'll see that more items get added the the table Let's fix this https://github.com/ptimson/cfduncan/archive/116ba6e6b7c73d9f1207f214140a351de76f1941.zip
+Flick between two pages - You'll see that more items get added the the table...
+Let's fix this https://github.com/ptimson/cfduncan/archive/116ba6e6b7c73d9f1207f214140a351de76f1941.zip